Draco is out of Nosam's Sharp Shootin Spyro NA I JH & Eli's Guns N Roses NA I JH

 I lost my heart dog (Vizsla) a few years after we started breeding and I never thought I could love another dog like I loved Wesson.
 Draco has filled that void.
 He is not only an amazing hunting dog but one of the best companions I could have ever asked for.

 The ability to go from 0 to 100 and back in a split second is not a skill many dogs have naturally.
-Typically it takes a lot of training to get a dog to learn to turn it off.
+Typically it takes quite a bit of training to get a dog to learn to turn it off.
 We look for puppies who have this natural skill early on and Draco has that ability.

 He is a once-in-a-lifetime dog and I'm so glad that he is mine.